-A geographical and cultural crossroads, Kentucky combines the friendliness of the South, the rural frontier history of West, the industry of the North, and the aristocratic charm of the East.
+A geographic and cultural crossroads, Kentucky combines the friendliness of the South, the rural frontier history of the West, the industry of the North and the aristocratic charm of the East.
 Every corner is easy on the eye, but there are few sights more heartbreakingly beautiful than the rolling limestone hills of horse country, where thoroughbred breeding is a multimillion-dollar industry.
 In spring the pastures bloom with tiny azure buds, earning it the moniker 'Bluegrass State.'

 With an economy based on bourbon, horse racing and tobacco, you might think Kentucky would rival Las Vegas as Sin Central.
 Well, yes and no. For every whiskey-soaked Louisville bar there's a dry county where you can't get anything stronger than ginger ale.
 For every racetrack there's a church.
 Kentucky is made of these juxtapositions.